vantage-sh/handbook.vantage.sh/README.md

 ## Keep Up To Date

 Feel free to watch/star this repo as we're looking to update the site regularly with additional services and concepts.
+Vantage also works on the following relevant projects:

+* [EC2Instances.info](https://github.com/vantage-sh/ec2instances.info) - An open-source tool for comparing EC2 instance prices and configurations.
+* [The AWS Cost Leaderboard](https://leaderboard.vantage.sh/) - A hosted site of the top AWS cost centers.
+* [Vantage](https://vantage.sh/) - A cloud cost transparency platform.